Bl7tzcrank/DDM/README.md

 # DDM VRP with greedy confirmation and waiting

-This implementation finds an optimal decision policy for the vehicle routing problem with greedy confirmation and waiting.
+This implementation finds an optimal decision policy for the vehicle routing problem with greedy confirmations and waiting.

 ## Getting Started

 You need to install anaconda and create an environment (https://docs.conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html).
 Next you should intall the following packages to your anaconda environment: itertools, gurobipy and networkx.
 You also need to bring in a gurobi license.
-Then move to the folder where your files are located and run
+Then move to the folder where your files are located and run:
 ```
 source activate [environment name]
 ```
-Then you can run the main.py by typing
+Then you can run the main.py by typing:
 ```
 python main.py
 ```